ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Context

-In the last decade, astronomers have therefore turned their attention to exoplanetary atmospheres, or exo-atmospheres, in the quest for further constraints on these worlds \citep{Charbonneau_2002, Tinetti_2007, Swain_2008, Kreidberg_2014, Schwartz_2015, Sing_2016, Stevenson_2017, Hoeijmakers_2018, DeWit_2018, Tsiaras_2018, Tsiaras_2019, Brogi_2019, Welbanks_2019, Edwards_2020, Changeat_2021_k9, Roudier_2021, Yip_2021, Changeat_2022, Evans_2022}.
-The study of exoplanet atmospheres has been enabled by the use of space-based instrumentation, such as the Hubble Space Telescope (HST), the retired Spitzer Space Telescope, and ground-based facilities.
-Many discovery were made.
+In the last decade, astronomers have therefore turned their attention to exoplanetary atmospheres, or exo-atmospheres, in the quest for further constraints on these worlds \citep{Charbonneau_2002, Tinetti_2007, Swain_2008, Kreidberg_2014, Schwartz_2015, Sing_2016, Stevenson_2017, Hoeijmakers_2018, DeWit_2018, Tsiaras_2018, Tsiaras_2019, Brogi_2019, Welbanks_2019, Edwards_2020, Changeat_2021_k9, Roudier_2021, Yip_2021, Changeat_2022, Evans_2022, Edwards_2022_pop, 2022_Estrela, 2022_Chen}.
+The study of exoplanet atmospheres has been enabled by the use of space-based instrumentation, such as the Hubble Space Telescope (HST), the retired Spitzer Space Telescope, and ground-based facilities such as the Very Large Telescope (VLT).
+Many discoveries were made.
 We, for instance, know that water vapour is present in many hot Jupiter atmospheres, and we have recently recovered evidence for links between atmospheric chemistry and formation pathways.
 However, with the recent launch of the NASA/ESA/CSA James Webb Space Telescope \cite[JWST][]{Greene_2016} and the upcoming ESA Ariel Mission \citep{Tinetti_2021_redbook} and BSSL Twinkle Mission \citep{Edwards_2019_twinkle}, the field of exoplanetary atmosphere will undergo a revolution.
 The quality and quantity of atmospheric data will be multiplied exponentially, bearing many new challenges.